Black Friday has put itself on the map as one of those days that businesses and consumers look forward to.

 Example: The Verge

 That's what The Verge did in their 2020 event.
 They created some detailed gift guides for Cyber Monday, regarding a wide range of products, such as laptop and phone deals.

 What you can do is add your products to a high-quality guide for users to explore your business.

 Community building is essential for creating long-lasting relationships with customers.

-When a user signs up to attend a Facebook event, they also get notifications of some activity so you can reach them much easier than by a simple page post.
+When a user signs up to attend a Facebook event, they’ll get notified of your activities so you can reach them much easier.

 Idea #18: Organize Black Friday Social Media Contests